Diagnosis: Positron Emission tomography (PET)

-A PET scan usually lasts 2-3 hours.
-First, the patient will receive an injection of FDG and be required to sit quietly for 45-60 minutes while the tracer travels through the body.
+The entire process of having a PET scan usually lasts 2 to 3 hours.
+Upon arrival at the imaging facility, the patient will receive an injection of FDG.
+The patient will then be required to sit quietly while the tracer is distributed through the body.
 When the scan begins, the patient should be prepared to lie still for 15-75 minutes while the imaging is performed.

 When is a PET scan usually done?

-PET scans are sometimes performed prior to treatment to help the healthcare team determine the appropriate methods of treatment.
+PET images are sometimes performed prior to treatment to assist the medical team in determining the appropriate methods of treatment.
 In pancreatic cancer, PET scans are used to

-- differentiate a benign (non-cancerours) or chronic pancreatic mass from a malignant (cancerous) tumor.
+- differentiate a benign or chronic pancreatic mass from a malignant tumor.